Members

 As an academic pathology department, we aim to deliver a high degree of professionalism in clinicopathological diagnostic services and neuropathology research, utilizing comprehensive and innovative approaches and building departmental competence to meet the needs of patients, institutions, and society.

-Our approach will involve taking full advantage of opportunities to advance both the science and practice of neuropathology through individual and collaborative research, which hopefully will produce leading practitioners and researchers.
+Our approach will involve taking full advantage of opportunities to advance both the science and practice of neuropathology through the Lab-specific and collaborative research, which hopefully will produce leading practitioners and researchers.

 TOP